block-core/chaininfo/README.md

 3. Limit a Container's Memory Access

-Set the "mem_limit" option in the docker-compose (v2.x) file and specifically for MongoDB.
+Set the `deploy.resources.limits` options in the docker-compose (v2.x) file and specifically for all the services.

 ```
   mongo:
     container_name: xlr-mongo
     image: mongo:5.0.5
-    mem_limit: 250m
 ```

 4. Verify